WarnerMedia/all-things-open-22/slides/slides.md

   - Not as a starting point (_mostly_)
   - Start with something simple (if-then-else)
-  - Be cognizant of the added complexity with each change
+  - Be mindful of the added complexity with each change

 - Is this specific to Kotlin/TypeScript?